Why you constantly need to pee

 Mind your pees and queues

-AkaMisery explained that she felt a constant pressure like she had to pee.
-As soon as she emptied her bladder, the feeling built up again.
-There was no burning, her urine was a normal colour and there was no smell.
 This sort of symptom can have lots of causes.
 Urine infections and sexually transmitted infections head the list, followed by bladder conditions such as stones and - rarely - tumours.
-AkaMisery had lots of tests to rule out these conditions and did the rounds of various doctors who she really didn't find very helpful.
+However, when tests rule out these conditions, it can leave you uncertain about the real cause of the symptoms.

-OAB occurs when the bladder squeezes (contracts) suddenly without you having control and when the bladder is not full.
-It's sometimes called an irritable bladder or detrusor instability (detrusor is the medical name for the bladder muscle).
-OAB can cause major disruption to a person's life.
-Simple activities, such as going out, shopping or queuing, can become a nightmare.
+Overactive bladder syndrom (OAB0 is when the bladder squeezes (contracts) suddenly without you having control and when your bladder is not full.
+It's sometimes called an irritable bladder or detrusor instability - detrusor is the medical name for your bladder muscle.
+OAB can cause considerable disruption to your life.
+Simple activities such as going out, shopping or queuing can become uncomfortable.

-OAB can occur after a stroke, with Parkinson's disease, in multiple sclerosis or after a spinal injury.
+OAB can happen after a stroke, with Parkinson's disease, in multiple sclerosis or after a spinal injury.
 However, in most cases no cause can be found.
 It's then called overactive bladder syndrome.

 OAB is not an easy condition to treat.
-A person who has developed the habit of emptying their bladder frequently may become locked into the idea that unless they keep doing so, they will 'have an accident'.
+If you need to pee frequently you may become locked into the idea that unless you keep doing so, you will wet yourself.
 However, there are many different options, and it's often a question of trial and error.
-Looking at things you can change in your life (often given the grandiose title 'Lifestyle measures' in patient leaflets) is the first port of call.
+Changing certain lifestyle habits is the first to try.

 Cutting down on caffeine is another self-help option.
-Remember that it can be found in cola and some painkillers, as well as in tea and coffee.
-Trying cutting it out completely for a week and see if it makes any difference.
-If it does you might want to consider giving it up completely, cutting down, or just reserving it for 'special occasions' like a meal in a restaurant where you know a toilet is nearby.
-The same approach can be taken for alcohol, which some people find aggravates their OAB.
+Remember that it can be found in fizzy drinks and some painkillers, as well as in tea and coffee.
+Try cutting it out completely for a week and see if it makes any difference.
+If it does you might want to give it up completely, cut down, or just reserve it for special occasions such as a meal in a restaurant where you know a toilet is nearby.
+The same approach can be taken for alcohol, if this aggravates your OAB.

-Opinions varied on the forum as to how much was the 'right' amount of water to drink.
-NMK said they drank a 'good amount' of water.
-AkaMisery was worried about getting dehydrated but felt that increasing her water intake made her symptoms worse.
-Middlechild79 concluded that it was a balancing game.
-This is closest to the received wisdom from the experts.
-You need to drink enough water to stop concentrated urine from irritating the bladder, whilst not going overboard on the amount the bladder has to cope with.
+In terms of finding the right balance of water to drink, you need to consume enough of it to stop concentrated urine from irritating your bladder.
+However, be mindful of not going overboard on the amount the bladder has to cope with.
 Aim to drink what you would normally drink, but increase it in hot weather.
 It's what feels right for you that counts.

 Continue reading below